ECE 209: Circuits and Electronics Laboratory

 Lab Resources

-LICENSING AND REUSE: Unless otherwise expressly stated (e.g., on examination materials), all original material of whatever nature created by Theodore P. Pavlic and included in this website and any related pages, including its archives, is protected by copyright and licensed under a Creative Commons Attribution-Noncommercial 3.0 United States License ("CCPL").
+LICENSING AND REUSE: Unless otherwise expressly stated, all original material of whatever nature created by Theodore P. Pavlic and included in this website and any related pages, including its archives, is protected by copyright and licensed under a Creative Commons Attribution-Noncommercial 3.0 United States License ("CCPL").
 Use of this website is expressly conditioned upon the user's acceptance of the terms and provisions of the CCPL.
 Use of this site and any of the materials thereon constitutes acceptance of the CCPL by the user.
-Students enrolled in ECE 209 may reuse or modify portions of the materials without attributing the content to its original author so long as it is being used to generate a submission to the original author (e.g., the use of a schematic on a lab report to be submitted to T. Pavlic); otherwise, this web page URL, the URL of the source document, or the author's name can be cited as the source of the work.

 COMPONENTS: For your information, a list of required laboratory components is provided.
 You are not required to purchase electronic components for the class; they are stocked within the laboratory.
 However, you can use this list to gather these components at the beginning of each class.